Differential orbifold K-Theory: Introduction

 We now describe the contents of the paper.
 In Section \ref{tztewqze} we construct the model of differential $K$-theory and verify its basic properties.
-We first review the relevant orbifold notation.
+We first review the relevant orbifold and stack notation.
 Then we define differential $K$-theory for orbifolds by cycles and relations as a direct generalization of the construction for manifolds \cite{bunke-2007}, with some extra care in the local analysis.
 In the sequel, we will refer to the case of smooth manifolds as the ``non-singular case'' or the ``smooth case''.

 Section \ref{idwiqdqwwd} is devoted to the cup-product and the push-forward.
 These are again direct generalizations of the corresponding constructions in \cite{bunke-2007}.
-In \ref{localization} we prove the localization theorem in differential $K$-theory for global quotients by finite group actions.
+In Subsection \ref{localization} we prove the localization theorem in differential $K$-theory for global quotients by finite group actions.

 In Section \ref{uwhdiodhwqidwqdwqdqwd} we prove two results.
 The first is Theorem \ref{uiudqdqwdwq} which identifies the flat part of differential $K$-theory as $K$-theory with coefficients in $\C/\Z$.
-The result is a generalization of \cite[Prop.
-2.25]{bunke-2007}, the proof requires fundamental new ideas.
+The result is a generalization of \cite[Proposition 2.25]{bunke-2007}, though the proof requires new fundamental ideas.
 Finally we show in Theorem \ref{trezreer} that the intersection pairing is non-degenerate.

 The final Section \ref{sec5} contains some interesting explicit calculations and important bordism formulas which are crucial for any calculations.